Prof. Dr. Katja Friedrich

 Bailey Donaldson (UROP Fellow)

-Bailey is currently working with Bobby Wallace analyzing environmental and storm conditions during hail accumulation.
+Bailey worked with Bobby Wallace analyzing environmental and storm conditions during hail accumulation.

 Christopher Rodell (UROP Fellow)